Petrichor Pawpaw Tree Varieties

 Included in each description is the average fruit weight in grams (higher the better)

 and the percentage of seeds to flesh (lower the better).
+The last stat is the largest fruit from that variety grown yet.

 Sweet, late fruit ripening, freestone.
 Elongated fruit.
 Heavy yielding tree.
 Minor bitterness when over-ripe.
 Seed came from a NC farmer’s market.